mcgnly/DeveloperDocumentation/iOS/Sample Projects.md

 # Sample Projects

-Here you'll find links to some sample iOS projects which would get you inspired to create your own iOS apps.
+Here you'll find links to some sample iOS projects which would hopefully inspire to create your own apps.

 ## The Hot Plate App